eikonomega/django-notification-system/docs/models.rst

 ++++++++++
 =================== =========== =================================================================================================================
 **Key**             **Type**    **Description**
-user_target         UserTarget  The UserTarget associated with notification title               str         The title for the notification.
+user_target         UserInNotificationTarget  The UserInNotificationTarget associated with notification title               str         The title for the notification.
 Exact representation depends on the target. body                str         The main message of the notification to be sent. extra               dict        A dictionary of extra data to be sent to the notification processor.
 Valid keys are determined by each processor.